 Inflation is an oft-debated topic which many experts claim is a necessary part of a growing economy.
 At its core, inflation is a measure of the change in the cost of goods and services.
 High-inflation economies see steep and sometimes untenable increases in their cost of living and money supply without corresponding growth in gross domestic product (GDP) and wages.
-Prolonged or unmanageable inflation sometimes results in a trend known as hyperinflation, whereby the money supply is increased to such a degree that the use of the country's currency becomes impractical due to the outrageous costs associated with even simple, everyday purchases.
-The wholesale price index (WPI), which is a measure of the cost of a representative basket of wholesale goods in a particular economic system, for Germany's Weimar Republic is shown in the years after German defeat in World War I.
+Prolonged or unmanageable inflation sometimes results in a trend known as hyperinflation, whereby the money supply is increased to such a degree that the use of the currency of the country becomes impractical due to the outrageous costs associated with even simple, everyday purchases.
+The wholesale price index (WPI), which is a measure of the cost of a representative basket of wholesale goods in a particular economic system, for the Weimar Republic is shown in the years after German defeat in World War I.

 Conversely, too little inflation has been known to create what John Maynard Keynes referred to as the Paradox of Thrift whereby consumers refuse to consistently purchase new goods, instead opting to wait until the price inevitably decreases due to low or negative inflation.
-This phenomenon has been known to exacerbate economies already mired in recession as consumers stop spending, so businesses are unable to produce goods or afford employee salaries, so more people are laid off and begin to spend even less.
-This vicious cycle is personified by the struggling Japanese economy of the early 2000s as they recovered from the Lost Decade, marked by a speculative asset bubble of Japanese land and goods which was brought to a head with the Japanese stock market crash in 1989.
+This phenomenon has been known to exacerbate economies already mired in recession as consumers stop spending, businesses are unable to produce goods or afford employee salaries and more people are laid off and begin to spend even less.
+This vicious cycle is personified by the struggling Japanese economy of the early 2000s as they recovered from the Lost Decade, marked by a speculative asset bubble of Japanese land and goods brought to a head with the Japanese stock market crash in 1989.
 Japanese markets took nearly two decades to fully recover.

 Naturally, the ideal level of inflation is somewhere between these two extremes; high enough to encourage growth and consumption but low enough to keep the cost of living manageable.
 As the Fed has announced plans to raise the interest rate as many as three time in 2018, with a target inflation of 2%, the current generation of economic policy makers certainly have their work cut out for them as United States public debt continues to exceed $20 trillion.